 For low sulphur fuel oil, automotive diesel and premium unleaded (95 RON) gasoline, end-use prices are computed by MHSR based on monthly data submitted by Slovnaft, estimated to have a market share of 35% for low sulphur fuel oil, 59% for automotive diesel and 69% for premium unleaded (95 RON) gasoline, as of March 2017.
-Ex-tax prices are calculated by MHSR by subtracting the applicable tax components from the end-use prices.
+The current minimum mandatory share of biofuels in diesel is 6.9% and in gasoline it is 9.0% of the fuel composition.
+Ex-tax prices are calculated by MHSR by subtracting the applicable tax components from the enduse prices.